Helder Leal

 In the healthcare sector, where our digital solutions can profoundly impact well-being, ensuring accessibility is not just a feature — it's a fundamental requirement.

-From Color Contrast Analysis to Keyboard Navigation and Screen Reader Testing we made sure throughout the development of the eConsult platform's design system, our dedication to inclusivity was paramount.
+From colour Contrast Analysis to Keyboard Navigation and Screen Reader Testing our dedication to inclusivity was paramount.
 We recognised early on that our platform needed to be usable by everyone, regardless of ability or context.

 With just a few clicks, updating colours in Figma would propagate changes across the entire system, streamlining the process and eliminating the need for manual updates, thanks to our integrations with GitHub and Storybook.